kelvinparam/JHU_GCD_Project/CodeBook.md

 This data frame is exported as a csv file - "means_by_activity_subject.csv".
 The csv file is written to the working directory.

-The leading "mn_" to each variable name indicates that this is a mean
+The leading "mn_" to each variable name indicates that this is a mean.

 ## Variables
 1.	activity - 	character